Titanic II: Criticism

-Clive Palmer has been described as an "eccentric billionaire" with a reputation for bizarre publicity stunts, such as the attempt to create a massive Jurassic Park style dinosaur theme park at his golf resort.
+Clive Palmer who created and formerly served as chairman of the right-wing to far-right United Australia Party has been described as an "eccentric billionaire" with a reputation for bizarre publicity stunts, such as the attempt to create a massive Jurassic Park–style dinosaur theme park at his golf resort.
 It has also been noted that the publicity surrounding the Titanic II coincided with Palmer's announcement of his entry into Australian federal politics, which was made immediately following the Titanic II conference.
 Palmer had previously claimed that he was the target of a conspiracy involving Barack Obama, the CIA, the Rockefeller Foundation, and Greenpeace, who he believed were attempting to close down his mining operation.
 In 2010, Palmer started a company called Zeppelin International, with the intention of making a commercially viable Zeppelin.
-After the plan came to nothing, it was ridiculed as the 'bizarre move of the year' by Australian business website Smartcompany.
+After the plan came to nothing, it was ridiculed as the "bizarre move of the year" by Australian business website Smartcompany.
 He has gained a reputation in Australia for floating ambitious and unusual business ideas which he fails to see through, and the Titanic II has been described as "a classic Clive Palmer announcement."

-The idea of a commercialized replica of the Titanic has itself been criticized, being described as "insensitive" and "a mockery of the memory of those who died".
+The idea of a commercialized real-life replica of the Titanic has itself been criticized, being described as "insensitive" and "a mockery of the memory of those who died".
 Charles Haas, president of the U.S.-based Titanic International Society, questioned both its appropriateness and commercial viability, telling Scientific American, "It's a matter of sensitivity, respect and thoughtfulness ... we commemorate tragedies and those lost in them, not duplicate them".
 The New York Times quoted Haas as saying, "As good as the Titanic was in her day, it would be a practical and financial disaster" due to the relative lack of onboard activities and modern amenities such as theaters, casinos, and waterslides, compared to today's cruise ships.
 Cunard Line, which acquired the White Star Line legacy when the companies merged in 1934, stated that they "have always been very mindful and very respectful of such a tragic event [and] don't think that building a replica or a 'II' is appropriate."

 Palmer's alleged use of funds drawn from Queensland Nickel for the Titanic II project was criticized by the administrators appointed for that company after it closed.
 In their April 2016 report, the administrators stated that payments from Queensland Nickel to Blue Star Line had been "uncommercial and director-related transactions".
 Palmer has rejected the claims made against him in the report, including those related to the Titanic II.